 In your Residence we also encourage and support students to manage their own interest groups.
-Examples of these are our Rōpū Kakariki (green team), Rōpū Hauora (Wellbeing team), Rainbow group, philanthropic groups, music groups and more.
-See your Resident Manager, Resident Coordinator or Residential Experience Officer if you are interested in setting up or being part of an interest group.
+Examples of these are green teams, philanthropic groups, music groups and more.
+See your Resident Manager or Resident Coordinator if you are interested in setting up or being part of an interest group.